HEDCO-Institute/Depression_Prevention_Overview/README.md

 ## Data

 The excel data and metadata for this overview are included in the `data` folder of this repository.
 All data files are also publicly available at <https://osf.io/c7nyz/>.
+The value `-999` indicates a missing value that was not extracted for all data files.
 See below for a description of each data file:  <br>
 <br>

 #### Review Level Data: